freeCodeCamp/freeCodeCamp/guide/english/mobile-app-development/index.md

 ### Xamarin

 Xamarin is a cross platform mobile development framework from Microsoft.
 It allows you to develop on a PC or a MAC using a C# codebase.
-You can create Natvie iOS Apps, Native Android Apps, and Native Windows Phone Apps.
+You can create Native iOS Apps, Native Android Apps, and Native Windows Phone Apps.
 You can use either Visual Studio or Xamarin Studio as the IDE to develop using Xamarin.
-For more information pleasee see: https://docs.microsoft.com/en-us/xamarin/